CI/CD Pipeline: What, Why & How to Build The Best One

 Having a reliable CI/CD pipeline improves the speed of building and deploying new commits significantly.
 The pipeline must ensure the output is always stabilized with the same input without oscillations in runtime.

 As mentioned above, the need for CI/CD infrastructure to operate and scale accordingly to the growing pace of the product team is high.
-When the number of teams and projects increase or the workflow changes, the pipeline should stay reliable and resourceful to support the increased workload.
+When the number of teams and projects increases or the workflow changes, the pipeline should stay reliable and resourceful to support the increased workload.

 A good CI/CD pipeline needs to cover as many as possible all the aspects of a seamless software delivery process.
 It takes just one phase left uncovered in the CI/CD tools to significantly affects the whole pipeline chain.